nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/occurs.rst.txt

 ==================

 .. corner-quote::
-   :text: A full 28% of games -- over 1 in 4 -- are effectively over by
+   :text: Checking in at the six-minute mark, 28% of games -- or over 1 in 4 -- are
-          the 6-minute mark, needing a 15-point comeback or more (which has about a 1% or lower chance of happening).
+          effectively over requiring a 15-point comeback or more -- which has about a 1% or lower chance of happening.

 There's no exact definition of a garbage time game, so I am just going to propose a working one: being down so much at the 6-minute mark that you have a 1% or less chance